helm/charts/stable/elasticsearch/README.md

 >This setting should always be configured to a quorum (majority) of your master-eligible nodes.
 A quorum is (number of master-eligible nodes / 2) + 1

 More info: https://www.elastic.co/guide/en/elasticsearch/guide/1.x/_important_configuration_changes.html#_minimum_master_nodes

+## Single node cluster
+If you want to deploy a single-node Elasticsearch cluster composed of only an "all-in-one" (Master, Data, Client) `Pod`, you will need to set `cluster.enabled` parameter to `false`.

+This mode is incompatible with the `cluster.env.MINIMUM_MASTER_NODES` parameter.

+Note that it will override `data.replicas` to be 1.

 # Client and Coordinating Nodes